Cloud cost almost never goes down on its own. It has to be managed as a first-class architectural constraint.

 - Gross margin impact: how infrastructure spend changes product economics.

-- Cost of reliability: what the target SLA/SLO costs through redundancy, replication, and multi-region architecture.
+- Cost of reliability: what the target SLA/SLO costs through redundancy, replication, and multi-region architecture — none of it is free, and every step toward higher availability is paid for separately.

 - Engineering productivity cost: how much time teams spend on operations instead of product delivery.